-Objective 2.1 - Increase the number of acres treated by best management practices (BMPs) on rural agricultural land.
+Objective 2.1 - Increase the number of acres treated by Best Management Practices (BMPs) on rural agricultural land.

-FY 2029 FY 2022 FY 2023 FY 2024 FY 2025 Trend
+FY 2030 FY 2023 FY 2024 FY 2025 FY 2026 Trend

 Target Actual Actual Estimated Projected

-4,100 4,786 5,864 4,100 4,100 ↔
+4,100 5,864 4,993 4,100 4,100 1

-A BMP is an engineering or agronomic practice designed to reduce soil erosion, nutrients and/or improve water quality.
+A Best Management Practice (BMP) is an engineering or agronomic practice designed to reduce soil erosion, nutrients and/or improve water quality.
 The number of BMPs installed is due in large part to farmer participation in the Maryland State Cover Crop Program and support from this agency in providing technical assistance in the installation of other BMPs.
-The performance data is impacted by the weather as well as the farmer's ability to implement the State's cover crop program.
+The performance data is impacted by the weather as well as the farmer's ability to implement the State's Cover Crop Program.
 Total agricultural land mass is approximately 60,000 acres.

 The number of acres treated by BMPs fluctuate annually, making any trend or projection challenging.
-The new USDA Farm Bill may impact Federal Cost Share programs and reduce BMP implementation.
-The agency will continue to monitor this activity.
-The national emphasis on soil health may increase the use of no-till and cover crops that will incorporate more acres with BMPs.
+Any new USDA Farm Bills may impact Federal Cost Share programs and reduce or increase BMP implementation; the agency will continue to monitor this activity.
+The national emphasis on soil health, as well as climate smart commodities, may increase the use of no-till and cover crops that will incorporate more acres with BMPs.